Indian real estate: Tough times, but a resilient market

 PRICE CORRECTION IN RESIDENTIAL REAL ESTATE

 Real estate prices in many of the Indian metros have crossed sustainable limits.
 The real estate development business may not be sustainable at the current exorbitant price levels.
-Banks therefore perceive it as risky to lend to property developers.
+Banks, therefore, perceive it as risky to lend to property developers.
 Lending institutions have taken an unyieldingly hard stance and are attaching the under-construction projects of defaulting developers.
-As soon as prices start becoming more rational, there will be a significant mitigation of risk and banks will begin granting more loans to developers.
+As soon as prices start becoming more rational, there will be significant mitigation of risk and banks will begin granting more loans to developers.

 I definitely foresee a correction in prices across many Indian cities.
-In fact, it is over-due.
+In fact, it is overdue.
 However, corrections will depend on certain aspects.
 We are seeing a massive inventory of unsold residential units in the larger cities, and the developers with the larger shares of this inventory will have little choice but to yield to the price pressures.
-It also depends on area specific demand-supply condition or macro market.
+It also depends on area-specific demand-supply conditions or macro markets.
 In areas where the demand exceeds supply, price corrections may not happen.
 Moreover, properties bought for investment purposes will see more corrections.

 Since 4Q 12 in which 80,000 new units were launched across the country, new launches have come down to 50,000 in 3Q 13.
-Sales have dipped from 50,000 top 40,000 in the same period and the inventories have piled up.
-The majority of sales taking place are during the project launch phase that corresponds to competitive pricing, sales during the construction phase have dried up.
+Sales have dipped from 50,000 to 40,000 in the same period and the inventories have piled up.
+The majority of sales taking place is during the project launch phase that corresponds to competitive pricing, sales during the construction phase have dried up.

 (The writer is President & CEO of Jones Lang LaSalle Inc)

 New Delhi, March 28, 2023: Eqaro Guarantees, a technology led financial guarantees company, announced its partnership with Rent Ok, a super app for...